Tuesday, 21 November 2006

 groups at the set zero, shooting bench-rested.

-In skilled hands, the rifle is easily capable of kill-zone accuracy out to 35 yards and beyond - stunning performance for what is in effect such a leap forward in the design, function and availability of a Co2 powered air rifle for hunting.
+In skilled hands, the rifle is easily capable of kill-zone accuracy out to 35 yards and beyond — stunning performance for what is in effect such a leap forward in the design, function and availability of a CO2-powered air rifle for hunting.
+Even the single-trigger, though adjustable for length of travel, is crisp and cleanly sends the lead on its way with no discernable creep.

-Co2 has certainly come of age and is now an extremely viable alternative for hunters looking for a rifle that has the benefits of a recoil-less PCP, without the need to buy a diver's tank or go for re-fills.
-Considering you get approximately 140 full power shots per 88g AirSource tank, it makes the gun very economical to run.
+CO2 has certainly come of age and is now an extremely viable alternative for hunters looking for a rifle that has the benefits of a recoil-less PCP without the need to buy a diver's tank or go for re-fills.
+Considering you get approximately 140-plus full-power shots per 88g AirSource tank, it makes the gun very economical to run.
+Also, should you prefer, there is even an adaptor available that will let you run it from two 12g CO2 capsules.
+However, obviously, the larger-fill 88g tank is far more economical (only costing approximately £5 each), and I feel helps with the rifle's highly credible handling and balance.

 The 850 AirMagnum can also be fitted with a muzzle compensator, as used in this test, which keeps report to an acceptable level.
 However, such is the AirMagnum's popularity that custom houses, such as Sandwell Field Sports, are already creating special sound moderators to make this deadly accurate rifle equally deathly silent.